rwydaegh/goliat/docs/developer_guide/developer_guide.md

 - License: Apache-2.0 - see LICENSE.
 - Changelog: Update CHANGELOG.md for releases.
 - **Version management**: Version is stored in `pyproject.toml` (`[project] version`) as the single source of truth.
 The package reads it via `importlib.metadata` when installed, or from `pyproject.toml` directly when running from source.

+## Analysis system

+GOLIAT's analysis system aggregates results from multiple simulations and generates reports, plots, and publications.
+The `goliat analyze` command processes all simulation outputs in a study, computes statistics, and creates visualizations.

+**What it does:**
+- Loads SAR data from all completed simulations in a study
+- Aggregates metrics by frequency, scenario, and tissue group
+- Generates statistical summaries (mean, median, percentiles, correlations)
+- Creates publication-ready plots (heatmaps, bar charts, boxplots, 3D visualizations)
+- Exports CSV files with detailed and summary data
+- Optionally generates LaTeX papers with all figures organized by section

+**How it works:**
+The system uses a strategy pattern (`BaseAnalysisStrategy`) with separate implementations for near-field and far-field analysis.
+The `Analyzer` coordinates data loading and processing, while specialized `Plotter` modules handle visualization.
+Results are cached to speed up re-plotting.
+See the [Analysis Guide](analysis.md) for detailed documentation covering:

+- User-facing usage (commands, configuration, output structure)
+- Developer-facing architecture (components, data flow, extending the system)
+- Paper generation workflow

+Check out the auto-generated first draft paper (only results):
+- [Results PDF](https://github.com/rwydaegh/goliat/raw/feat/analysis-improvements-and-paper-generation/paper/near_field/pure_results/results.pdf) - Download the compiled PDF
+- [Results LaTeX Source](https://github.com/rwydaegh/goliat/raw/feat/analysis-improvements-and-paper-generation/paper/near_field/pure_results/results.tex) - Download the LaTeX source

 For more, see [Contributing](https://github.com/rwydaegh/goliat/blob/master/.github/CONTRIBUTING.md).
 For a deep dive into all available parameters, refer to the [Configuration Guide](configuration.md).
 For a complete reference of all features, see the [Full List of Features](../reference/full_features_list.md).